Zweihander-Main/CodinGame_JS/README.md

 ## List of projects

 [Unleash The Geek](./unleashTheGeek/) -- Oct, 2019 contest.
 [Details here.](https://www.codingame.com/contests/unleash-the-geek-amadeus) Hit Silver league.
 This was a time-restricted competition during a busy week so I intend on having a second go at the code if/when it opens back up.
+[Puzzles](./puzzles) -- Divided by difficulty.
+Not necessarily optimal solutions for every one but they pass.

 ### Tech stack: